taophp/zephir-geany-fileconf/README.md

 //<?php
 ```

-##What it did
+##What it does

-It enable syntax highlighting (if the correct line was add see [Usage](#usage)), symbols locating (at least for classes and methods) and the ususal help provided with PHP functions in Zephir files.
+It enables syntax highlighting (if the correct line was add see [Usage](#usage)), symbols locating (at least for classes and methods) and the ususal help provided with PHP functions in Zephir files.
 Differents colors are used for Zephir instructions and PHP functions.

-##How it is made
+##How it was made

 The `filetypes.Zephir.conf` is basicaly a copy of `filetypes.cs`, provided by Geany to parse the C# files, with some modifications.